davidgitstuff/davidgitstuff.github.io/_posts/2016-09-08-haribo-rings.md

 date: 2016-09-08
 ---

 Was looking at the Haribo rings today that come in most of the different mixes offered.
-I'm not a huge fan of gummy sweets in general, apart from the eggs and hearts, but the rings at least do serve the dual purpose of fashion and sustenance.
+I'm not a huge fan of gummy sweets in general, apart from the eggs and hearts, but the rings at least do serve the dual purpose of fashion and food.
 I confess the idea of wearing a single Haribo ring to important gatherings has crossed my mind on multiple occasions, if only to see who is well versed enough in treats to notice.

 Fashion is a weird one to me, as is makeup.
 The latter I have no personal experience of wearing, and the former I have only dabbled with when I was very young and trying too hard.
 As I got older, and I'm not that old just yet, I realised its easy to look the part without having to rip holes in, or draw symbols on things.
 I feel the same way about other people too.
 Don't mistake my words for saying that you shouldn't care about your appearance, because you definitely should as it is a fundamental part of being social.